Senior goalie made 13 saves in a 12-8 loss to Sacred Heart

-Jim Rogalski enters his third season on the Lafayette coaching staff as the 19th head coach in the program's 86-year history.
-Rogalski went 3-10 in his first year with the Leopards and was previously the head coach at the University of Scranton.
+Jim Rogalski enters his fourth season on the Lafayette coaching staff as the 19th head coach in the program's 86-year history.
+Rogalski holds a 9-31 record in his first three years on College Hill and was previously the head coach at the University of Scranton.

 At Scranton, Rogalski led the Royals to the 2011 Landmark Conference Championship and the program's first NCAA Tournament appearance in his first season on the sidelines.
 He compiled an 18-15 record after two consecutive winning seasons and also coached Scranton's first All-American this past year.